shdwp/xivPartyIcons/README.md

 # PartyIcons
-Plugin to dispay icons instead of names in parties.
+Plugin to display icons instead of names in parties.

 * Show small job icons and names
 * Show big job icons
 * Automatically detect and show raid roles
 * Show sprout, flower, etc icons in addition to the job icons

+Special thanks to PhaineOfCatz for making PartyIcons icon.